 - Add other ingredients except vital wheat gluten flour into food processor.
 Pulse until just mixed (not blended smooth).

 - In a large mixing bowl, pour vital wheat gluten flour and chopped ingredients.
 Mix together.
 Add just enough water to moisten everything to knead into dough.
-Knead and stretch 6 – 8 minutes until dough becomes grainy.
+Using your hands, knead and stretch 6 - 8 minutes until dough becomes grainy.

 - Roll dough into log approx. 3 inches round and 8" long.
 Wrap dough in parchment paper, then aluminum foil.